 Depending on how you plan it, which holiday it is and how much of any one design you make of homemade holiday paper, you can use it for:

 - Wrapping paper

 - Holiday paper scrap for card making, etc.

 There’s no limit to what you can do with homemade holiday paper!

 then you’ll need to read this post on how to teach a group of people (probably kids) how to make paper.
 Click here for those instructions.
 Even if you’re doing this paper craft on your own, these instructions will still be helpful to you – be sure to watch the video.

 Don’t worry, it’s not too hard.
 About five steps and you have homemade paper where there was no paper before!
 You’re awesome.

-To learn about all kinds of specialized holiday fun on the homestead, be sure to sign up to be among the first to learn about the release of our next book, Homestead Holidays!
+To learn about all kinds of specialized holiday fun on the homestead, be sure to check out our newest book, Homestead Holidays!
 Full of history, crafts, recipes and fun from around the world and the calendar year, Homestead Holidays is written for busy homestead families who want to grow closer together in this hectic world.
-We only send you book information, pinky swear.
-Plus, we’ll send you special deal, coupons and offers when the book is set to be released.

 Making Homemade Paper into Holiday Paper